 So as a personal trainer, I have come up with strength tests that, if you pass, you should have no reason to obsess about ALS.

-You’ll use a bottle of white-out (correction fluid) or nail polish.
-The cap’s diameter is perfect for this strength test.
+You’ll use a bottle of white-out (correction fluid), nail polish or other bottle with a small cap for this nifty strength test.

 Using only your suspected thumb and index finger, screw cap on as tightly as you can.
 A neurologically impaired finger will struggle.

 This test does not apply to those who’ve historically had trouble with tight cap screwing.